5 types of fraud to watch out for

 - If your parents are on a post-work fixed income, rebuilding lost assets can be more challenging

-Seniors lose $36.4 billion each year to financial abuse — $16.8 billion of which comes from deceptive investing tactics designed specifically to take advantage of older Americans.¹ Also known as “financial exploitation,” this type of investment fraud is defined by the use of misleading language to obtain account information and permission to access the victim’s money.
+Seniors lose $2.9 billion each year to financial abuse, although this estimate is likely low due to the substantial under-reporting of this crime.¹ Also known as “financial exploitation,” this type of investment fraud is defined by the use of misleading language to obtain account information and permission to access the victim’s money.

 According to the National Council on Aging, investment fraud targeting seniors has become so widespread that it’s now considered “the crime of the 21st century.”² While financial scams often go unreported, they can be devastating to older Americans who have less time to make up for losses.

 Retirees are particularly vulnerable to investing scams because they often have large amounts of money saved, and “get rich quick” schemes can be appealing to those on a fixed income.

 The first step to protecting yourself — or a parent — from investing scams is knowing which red flags to look for.

 Here are the five most common types of fraud:

 Also known as a Ponzi scheme, this involves using money from new investors to provide a return — often much higher than typical market gains — to existing investors rather than using legitimate investment returns.
 Ponzi schemes fall apart when the money owed to the initial investors becomes greater than the amount that can be raised from new investors.
 Pyramid scheme operators may reach out via phone, email or word of mouth.

 What to watch for: If investment returns seem too good to be true, they probably are.
 If in doubt, request documentation such as a fund prospectus or the most recent annual report.
 These may help provide more context for investors — or raise suspicions if they aren’t readily available for review.
 If you’re not sure, talk to your advisor before making any moves.